ResearchComputing/Documentation/docs/compute/data-transfer.md

 RC Users also have the option of connecting to RC via _Filezilla_. _Filezilla_ is a file transfer GUI application that can be used on Windows, Mac, and Linux.
 Simply [install Filezilla](https://filezilla-project.org/) and follow these steps:

 1. Fill in the hostname, username, and password fields at the top of the application window.
-Note: RC Users have the choice of selecting a login or data transfer node.
-You must be on CU Boulder’s internal network if you want to access a data transfer node.

-    - _Login Node_
-      - Host: sftp://login.rc.colorado.edu
-      - Username: your-rc-username
-      - Password: your-rc-password
     - _Data Transfer Node_
-      - Host: sftp://dtn23.rc.colorado.edu
+      - Host: sftp://dtn.rc.colorado.edu
       - Username: your-rc-username
       - Password: your-rc-password